SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### global features

-Whenever you get a ⟮function⟯ in devtools, you can ⟮go to the place where it's defined⟯ with ⟮c+;right click &gt; show function definition⟯
+Whenever you get a ⟮function⟯ in devtools, you can ⟮go to the place where it's defined⟯ with ⟮c+;right click › show function definition⟯

 ### code review